LLMWorldOfWords/LWOW/README.md

 <p align="center">
   <img src="Free_associations.jpeg" alt="validation" width="400"/>
   <figcaption><small><strong>Example of a network of free associations for English speaking toddlers:</strong>  Notice that associations relate with the meaning of concepts and can give rise to communities of words representing meaning contexts.
-In the above example concepts relative to bath furniture (purple nodes) cluster together away from concepts relative to containers or supports (red nodes).</small></figcaption>
+In the above example concepts relative to bath furniture (purple nodes) cluster together away from concepts relative to containers or supports (red nodes).
+[4]</small></figcaption>
 </p>

 ### How can they be used?